garygriswold/Bible.js/README.md

 Repository Structure
 --------------------

 Library - This is the common javascript library.
-Each project contains a shell script that copies all of the files that it needs from Library.
+Each project contains a shell script that copies all of the files that it needs from this Library.

+Publisher - This project prepares copies of the Bible for publication.
+It takes as input a USX package from the Digital Bible Library and produces a SQLite database of the content, concordance, and table of contents in the form needed by the App.

 BibleAppNW - This is a Node/WebKit App, which will run as a local (not browser) application on desktop computers.
 This is where the original development is being done, because of the ease of development in this environment.

+BibleAppCLI - This is a mobile Cordova version of the App.
+This version of the App runs on mobile devices.
+It currently runs well on Android, but with problems on iOS.

-BibleAppXDK - This is a mobile Cordova version of the App, developed using the Intel XDK development environment.
-Real work has not yet been done in this environment.
+BibleAppTNS - This is a Telerik Native Script version of the App, which is just now in an experimental stage.
+It is hoped that this will be a much nicer performing version of the App.

-UnitTestCSS1 - This is an early unit test project, which will be deleleted when other test programs are completed.
+Server - This is a project for the server, which will deliver copies of the Bible and handle the delivery of student questions and Instructor answers.

+UnitTest - This is a repository of UnitTests for various parts of the system.